-FishingNosara has perfected this tactic to catch the biggest Cubera Snappers on the whole reef!
+FishingNosara has perfected this tactic to catch the biggest Cubera Snappers and Rooster Fish on the whole reef!

 We start by slow trolling over a near-shore reef with live Black tuna or Blue runner from the outriggers for 30 to 45 minutes; this commotion will bring the large Cuberas out of their holes where they can't use the protection of the reef.
 They will ascend the water column, sometimes striking the bait right on the surface.

-If they need a bit more encouragement after the 30-45 minutes of slow trolling, we anal-hook the same bait fish and send them swimming to the bottom.
+If they need a bit more encouragement after the 30-45 minutes of slow trolling, we rear-hook the same bait fish and send them swimming to the bottom.

 HOLD ON!
 Usually the fish will be within 40ft. of the surface and they are STRONG!
 You will need at least 25lbs. of drag, and perhaps an extra crewman to keep you in the boat.